yangavin/portfolio/README.md

 # Portfolio Website (WIP)

-My personal portfolio website, currently a work-in-progress.
-[Checkout the design here!](https://www.figma.com/proto/F1HFgTPDHOeDk91wCMnlGv/Personal-Website?type=design&node-id=2-2&t=gxkCVz54pbzRWUN1-0&scaling=scale-down&page-id=0:1)
+My personal portfolio website.
+[Check it out!](https://gavinyan.vercel.app)

+Note that the site is still under development.
+Extra improvements are still being worked on.

 ## Technologies